sigmafx/DotClk-Help/README.md

 The recommended screw type is 8 X 1.5" roundhead.

+For frames supplied from 2018 onwards, the screws should be fitted level at 333mm centres.

-The screws should be fitted level at 553mm centres.
+For frames supplied before 2018, the screws should be fitted level at 553mm centres.

 There is a hole to allow the power cable to pass from behind the frame - it is large enough to accept the cable including the bulky EMI collar.
 ## Buttons